adudu21isme/modified-roblox-playermodules/README.md

 # Modified Roblox PlayerModule
-## These modules will soon be converted to [Input Action System](https://devforum.roblox.com/t/full-release-input-action-system-ias-newly-converted-player-scripts/4678416)
+## These modules will be converted to [Input Action System](https://devforum.roblox.com/t/full-release-input-action-system-ias-newly-converted-player-scripts/4678416) before Phase 2 of IAS.
 ## This is my modified version of the roblox default PlayerModule (StarterPlayerScripts/PlayerModule, non-server authority one)

 The modified PlayerModules in this are designed for games i develop for but decided to let anybody use it if they want instead of my modified PlayerModules being Private.